 - you may not have correctly copied the callsign, as occurred in the scenario described above

-- CQ has indicated that the callsign may not be valid for CQ DX Marathon, pending the submission or approval of required documentation
+- the CQ DX Marathon Award Manager has indicated that the callsign may not be valid for CQ DX Marathon, pending the submission or approval of required documentation

 In contrast, a QSO that has been confirmed -- via QSL card, via an Authenticity Guaranteed member of eQSL.cc, or via Logbook of the World -- will be valid for Marathon unless there's a documentation problem.
 Such QSOs should be preferentially submitted for both their CQ country and their CQ zone.
 You could accomplish this by setting each confirmed QSO's Zone Risk and Country Risk items to L (for low risk), but you can instead simply check the Confirmed QSOs are low risk box in the Marathon Submission panel on the Configuration window's Awards tab.
 Doing so will lead DXKeeper's Marathon Submission Generator to preferentially submit these confirmed QSOs for their CQ countries and zones.